PhangsTeam/TP_ALMA_data_reduction/README.txt

    to GILDAS\CLASS to make a 2nd round of baseline subtraction piecewise.
 If required, the GILDAS\CLASS scripts can be shared.

-2. The ALMA TP data can originally be reduced by JAO or any of the ARC nodes using scripts or by an automatized pipeline.
-Depending on who does the data reduction, our scripts should have slightly different behaviors to apply the flagging and to convert from Kelvin to Jansky per beam.
+2. The ALMA TP data was originally reduced either by JAO, one of the ARC nodes using scripts, or by an automatized pipeline.
+Our scripts accommodate slightly different behaviors to apply the flagging and to convert from Kelvin to Jansky per beam.

    FLAGGING:

-   - For all data, an apriori flagging is applied during step 1 (import_and_split_ant, see above).
+   - For all data, an a priori flagging is applied during step 1 (import_and_split_ant, see above).
 This includes flags such as: mount off source, calibration device is not in correct position, power levels are not optimized, WCA not loaded.